The Q4 Crunch: Your Essential End-of-Year IT Checklist for SMBs

 3. Test Your Backups (Don't Just Assume They Work)

-You are paying for backups.
+You’re paying for backups.
 You see the little green checkmark that says "Success" every night.
 But when was the last time you actually tried to restore a file?
 A backup that hasn’t been tested isn't a backup; it’s a hope.
 Discovering your backups are corrupted during a ransomware attack on Christmas Eve is a nightmare scenario.

 The Fix: Ask your IT provider (or your internal IT resource) to perform a "test restore."
 Pick a random folder or a few critical files and have them restore them to a test location to prove the data is recoverable.